 Aviation SMS audits have increasingly become a common and often stressful task at all managerial levels of the aviation industry.
-Maintaining or acquiring an operating certificate is often the overall objective, but there are many private aviation service providers who need a fully functioning SMS program in order to satisfy contractual obligations or to acquire new business.
+Maintaining or acquiring an operating certificate is often the overall objective, but many private aviation service providers need a fully functioning SMS in order to satisfy contractual obligations or acquire new business.

-Aviation SMS audits are necessary to ensure the compliance and health of aviation SMS programs.
+Aviation SMS audits are necessary to ensure the compliance and health of aviation SMS.
 Moreover, audits give valuable feedback to organizations concerning the integrity of their SMS implementation.
 Without this feedback, continuous improvement of the SMS would be either:

 Clients May Demand Aviation SMS Audits for Contractual Purposes